Alexander Sitkovetsky

 Alexander Sitkovetsky (born 1983) is a British violinist.

 Biography

 Family

 Sitkovetsky was born in Moscow to a musical family; his father being guitarist and composer Alexander Sitkovetsky of the Autograph fame, mother Olga Sitkovetsky being a pianist, he is the nephew of violinist Dmitry Sitkovetsky.

 Musical Studies

 Aged eight, he appeared as a soloist in Montpellier, and he was subsequently invited to enroll at the Yehudi Menuhin School.
 He studied there with Natalya Boyarskaya and Hu Kun.

-He has participated in master classes with Yehudi Menuhin, Dmitry Sitkovetsky, Mauricio Fuks, György Pauk, Maya Glezarova, Zvi Zeitlin, Abram Stern, Oleksandr Semchuk, and Maxim Vengerov.
+He has participated in master classes with Yehudi Menuhin, Dmitry Sitkovetsky, Mauricio Fuks, György Pauk, Maya Glezarova, Zvi Zeitlin,Abram Shtern, Oleksandr Semchuk, and Maxim Vengerov.

-Sitkovetsky is still studying, under Pavel Vernikov in Vienna.
+Sitkovetsky subsequently went on to study under Pavel Vernikov in Vienna.

 Performer

 Sitkovetsky performs as a soloist around the world and also records.
 He is part of the Sitkovetsky Trio.